dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

     GET /api/tracker/enrollments?orgUnit=O6uvpzGd5pu&ouMode=DESCENDANTS&trackedEntity=cyl5vuJ5ETQ

-To constrain the response to enrollments of a specific tracked entity instance you can include a tracked entity instance query parameter, in this case we have restricted it to available enrollments viewable for current
+To constrain the response to enrollments of a specific tracked entity you can include a tracked entity instance query parameter, in In this case, we have restricted it to available enrollments viewable for current
 user:

-    GET /api/tracker/enrollments?ouMode=ACCESSIBLE&trackedEntity=tphfdyIiVL6
+    GET /API/tracker/enrollments?ouMode=ACCESSIBLE&trackedEntity=tphfdyIiVL6

 ##### Response format